 Ultimate Guide to Smoking Brisket in Masterbuilt Electric Smoker

-Apart from having the right electric smoker, make sure to keep these things in mind when you're picking out your Brisket.
+Apart from having the right type of electric smoker, make sure to keep these things in mind when you're picking out your Brisket.

 - Patented side wood chip loading system allows you to add wood chips without opening door

 - Bluetooth Smart technology allows you to control temperature, lighting, monitor meat temperature,...

 - Four chrome-coated smoking racks